 5 Wildlife Management,

 The master degree and the proposed research plan must fit the competences of the doctoral school.

 Type of entrance exam:

 Entrance exam description:

-After checking the successfully submitted graduation (master degree or equivalent) and language certificates, the research plan will be evaluated and its matching with the competences of the doctoral school examined.
+After checking the graduation (master degree or equivalent) and language certificates, the research plan will be evaluated and its matching with the competences of the doctoral school examined.
 Professional suitability and linguistic appropriateness of the candidates will be assessed in electronic oral interviews (via phone or skype).

 Dr. Ferenc Facsko